Emlyn Hughes

 Emlyn Walter Hughes (28 August 1947 – 9 November 2004) was an English footballer.
 He started his career at Blackpool in 1964 before moving to Liverpool in 1967.
-He made 665 appearances for Liverpool and captained the side to three league titles and an FA Cup victory in the 1970s.
-Added to these domestic honours were two European Cups, including Liverpool's first in 1977; and two UEFA Cup titles.
-Hughes won the Football Writers' Player of the Year in 1977.
-Hughes completed a full set of English football domestic honours by winning the League Cup with Wolverhampton Wanderers in 1980.
+He made 665 appearances for Liverpool and captained the side to three league titles, an FA Cup in 1974, two European Cups (the only captain to have lifted the trophy for the club twice), including Liverpool's first in 1977; and two UEFA Cups.
+Hughes was named the Football Writers' Player of the Year in 1977.

+After twelve years at Liverpool, where he earned the nickname "Crazy Horse" for his energy and enthusiasm for the game, he moved to Wolverhampton Wanderers in 1979 where he completed a full set of English football domestic honours by winning the League Cup in 1980.
 In addition to Wolves, he later played for Rotherham United, Hull City, Mansfield Town and Swansea City.
-Hughes earned 62 caps for the England national team, which he also captained.
+Hughes earned 62 caps for the England national team, which he also captained 23 times.

 After retiring from football, he worked as a media personality, mainly with the BBC.
 He was made an OBE in 1980 for his services to sport.
 Hughes died of a brain tumour, aged 57, in 2004.
+In 2026 Hughes was listed at number 17 in an official club poll of Liverpool's greatest players.

 Early life

-Emlyn Hughes was born in Barrow-in-Furness, the son of Fred Hughes, a Great Britain, Wales, Barrow, and Workington Town rugby league footballer.
+Emlyn Hughes was born in Barrow-in-Furness.
+He was the son of Fred Hughes, a Great Britain, Wales, Barrow and Workington Town rugby league footballer.